 Chevallier considers himself fortunate to be able to have an influence in some way “I really enjoy tackling nature-based, environmental stories where I can help support the “voiceless”.”

-Michler says he sees the film as a significant step up in what for him has been over 15 years of efforts.
+Michler says he sees the film as a significant step up in what has been over 15 years of efforts for him.
 “The process is unfolding at a quicker rate.
 Over the course of the Blood Lions film and the campaign, I have noticed two things, he says.
 ‘One: opposition to hunting, in general, is growing, and, other than for those involved, when it comes to canned hunting it is almost universal.
 Two: for the vested interests, especially those that do the killing or make the money, the justifications have run out.”

 Visit bloodlines.orgto learn more and get involved.